bocarw121/tailwind-yew-cli/README.md

 This will enable you to observe real-time changes and ensure that your Yew project's styling remains consistent and up-to-date with the power of Tailwind CSS.

-Take a look at the created `tailwind_info.md` for more information as it dynamically generates the paths your selected Now go make something really cool 💪!
+Take a look at the created `tailwind_info.md` for more information, as it dynamically generates the paths you previously selected.
+That's it, you're all set.
+Now go make something really cool 💪!
 ```sh
 Options:
   -p, --path <PATH>                Optional - Path for the tailwind input and output css files [default: styles]